 By then it is almost time to open the windows.
 We pick salad and make dinner –garlic scape pesto over pasta, or omelets with sorrel, maybe new potato salad or zucchini sauteed in garlic, maybe stuffed squash blossoms — and eat outside on our porch, watching a cardinal who has landed in the birch tree, listening to the high-pitched screech of the kestrel who flies back and forth between the barn roof and the tallest limbs of the elm.
 Or the blue jay who has set up house in our big white pine.

-The Huntington spills down from the mountains through a spectacular gorge, where the canyon walls have been scooped by the passage of water over the years, and then disappears as it drops down over a lesser gorge.
-Before it reaches the valley floor where it joins the Winooski, there are a few nice swimming holes, as well as lonely stretches of shallow water where on a hot day there will be people sitting on lawn chairs with her feet in the cold water, alone or in groups.
+The H. River spills down from the mountains through a spectacular gorge, where the canyon walls have been scooped by the passage of water over the years, and then disappears as it drops down over a lesser gorge.
+Before it reaches the valley floor where it joins the Winooski, there are a few nice swimming holes, as well as lonely stretches of shallow water where on a hot day there will be people sitting on lawn chairs with their feet in the cold water, alone or in groups.
 We used to go to a spot farther up river that required walking (riding bikes, in our case) down to the water a ways through the woods, where there was a large, deep clear pool and a little waterfall where you could wedge your body between the rocks to be pummeled by jets, and then let yourself be carried downstream.
 Tall cedars reached over the river from the far bank and shaded the stretch of sandy beach.
 There were downed whole trees forming pools of their own that had been yanked up by their roots in some storm with no one there to witness but there they were.
 We stopped going there regularly after the river changed its signature and the pool was not so long anymore, and then we discovered Stone Beach, the pool at the bottom of the river, refreshed by a jet of glacial spring water, a popular spot for good reason and so much easier to get to.

 Just above the gorge there is a parking lot next to the most popular swimming hole on the river, but we have never gone there for swimming.
 There are often swimmers diving into the gorge.
 I have watched this: someone standing on a ledge where the canyon walls swell outward and the jumper has to fall through a narrow gap between the twisting walls of the gorge and then climb out without getting sucked down river into the maw of the treacherous rocks.
 It is sheer terror to watch this.
 I often see people down below the falls, sunbathing on the rocks, and I am not sure how they managed to get there.
 Many people have drowned in this gorge: on a placard at the site are the names of twenty-two who drowned there, but many more have drowned since the marker was put up in 1996.
 Among those who drowned were rescuers who gave their lives to save bathers who were sucked into the deep gorge.
 But despite all the warnings, “The current is deceptively strong and fast…” people continue to swim there, and to jump.